- Home

 Make a Plan

-Your family may not be together when a disaster strikes so it is important to plan in advance: how will you get to a safe place; how you will contact one another; how you will get back together; and what you will do in different situations.
+Your family may not be together when a disaster strikes, so it is important to plan in advance how you will get to a safe place, how you will contact one another, how you will get back together, and what you will do in different situations.

 Family Communication Plan

-Identify an Out-of-Town Contact (i.e. Emergency Contact)
+Identify an Out-of-Town Contact (i.e., an Emergency Contact)

 During an emergency, it may be easier to call someone who is long-distance than to call across town, so an out-of-town contact may be in a better position to communicate among separated family members.
-It is also key to have each family member memorize this number and other emergency contact numbers.
-Be sure to save your Emergency Contact in your phone and label it ICE (In Case of Emergency).
+It is also key that each family member memorize this number and other emergency contact numbers.
+Be sure to save your Emergency Contact number in your phone and label it ICE (In Case of Emergency).
 In the event of an accident, emergency personnel will often check your ICE listings.

 Pick a Place to Meet